Biden administration to resume drilling auctions in setback to climate agenda - Up News Info

 The administration is seeking public comment on the land parcels for 30 days as part of a review that will determine which ones are put up for auction.
 The sales are expected to happen early next year.

-“We need to end offshore drilling, not burden future generations with this dirty and dangerous folly,” Center for Biological Diversity oceans legal director Kristen Monsell said in an emailed statement.

-The president of oil and gas industry group Western Energy Alliance, Kathleen Sgamma, meanwhile, offered what she called “lukewarm praise to the Interior Department” for selecting parcels that had been scheduled to be offered earlier this year.
+The president of oil and gas industry group Western Energy Alliance, Kathleen Sgamma offered what she called “lukewarm praise to the Interior Department” for selecting parcels that had been scheduled to be offered earlier this year.

 “However that’s where my praise ends,” she said in an email, saying the administration “continues to slow walk sales.”